 For the upper estimates we have also considered responses young people provided to the following survey question: 'How important has the support you received been in helping you gain employment?'.
 The difference between the amount of change estimated by the survey matching exercise (likely to have underestimated change for This-Ability due to differences between Talent Match and This-Ability participants) and the amount of change indicated by responses to the survey question (likely to have over estimated change) have been used to provide the upper estimates.

-4 Calculations based on the 60 young people who have exited the programme and completed an exit monitoring questionnaire.
+4 Calculations based on the 235 young people who completed an exit monitoring questionnaire.

 Introduction